 Public Sector and Other offers wireless products and services as well as wireline connectivity and managed solutions to U.S. federal, state and local governments and educational institutions.
 These services include business services and connectivity similar to the products and services offered by Global Enterprise, in each case, with features and pricing designed to address the needs of governments and educational institutions.

-Public Sector and Other revenues decreased during 2021 compared to 2020 and was primarily due to:
+Public Sector and Other revenues decreased during 2022 compared to 2021 primarily due to: